 Our Community.
 Our Commitment.

+Memorial is a not-for-profit organization with a charitable purpose.
 Memorial Hospital will always be grounded by our community roots.
 When its founders planted the seed nearly 60 years ago, it was probably hard to imagine that the hospital would grow into the mighty tree it is today, with branches that extend far and wide.

 Meeting the health care needs of our community is essential to our not-for-profit mission.
 That mission also extends to serving those who cannot afford health care and to supporting programs and services for those in financial need.